Datura-ai/compute-subnet/neurons/miners/README.md

 The **validator hotkey** is a unique identifier tied to a validator that authenticates and verifies the performance of your executor machines.
 When you specify a validator hotkey during executor registration, it ensures that your executor is validated by this specific validator.

-To switch to a different validator, you can update the hotkey when adding or reconfiguring executors.
+To switch to a different validator first follow the instructions for removing an executor.
+After removing the executor, you need to re-register executors by running the add-executor command again (Step 2 of Adding an Executor).

 ### Removing an Executor